 This indicator quantifies the number of days of available cash on hand as a measure of financial liquidity.
-Days of cash on hand is calculated as follows:
+AWWA now instructs utilities to report their Days of Cash on Hand directly from their Annual Comprehensive Financial Report (ACFR) or annual information statement (AIS), or calculate it as follows:

-$$Days \ of \ cash \ on \ hand \ (days) = \frac{(Undesignated \ cash \ \& \ cash \ equivalents)}{\left[\frac{(Operating \ expenses \ excluding \ depreciation)}{365 \ days}\right]}$$
+Days of cash on hand (days) = $$\frac{(Undesignated \ cash \ \& \ cash \ equivalents)}{\left[\frac{(Operating \ expenses \ excluding \ depreciation)}{365 \ days}\right]}$$

 Central San has included two sets of data: 1) abiding by the strict definition of cash and cash equivalents and not including treasuries and investments and 2) including treasuries and investments.
-In its Comprehensive Annual Financial Report, Central San utilizes the latter definition in reporting its days of cash on hand and includes investments in its calculation.
+In its ACFR, Central San utilizes the latter definition in reporting its days of cash on hand and includes investments in its calculation.
 This formula, which uses 365 days, was adjusted to use 366 days in calculating the FY 19-20 data, since 2020 was a leap year.